Send an SMS Message

 The date and time a message is scheduled to send.

-Must be in ISO 8601 format (eg. "20230302T173000-0500"
+Must be in ISO 8601 format (eg. "20230302T173000-0500").

 repeat

-indicates the how a scheduled message should go out repeatedly.
+repeat indicates the how a scheduled message should go out repeatedly.

-is not provided, the scheduled message will not repeat.
+Default: If a value for repeat is not provided, the scheduled message will not repeat.

 Response